GFargo/Avorion.Space/game-server/readme.md

 Enable your new systemd unit and start your ARK server: `systemctl enable ark.service` & `systemctl start ark`

+# FAQ

+* Q: How do I keep the server running after I close Terminal?
+	* Using Screens, check the section above on "Running Server via Screen" for more info.

 # Parse arugments
 ```